RRozz/Websocket-Keyboard-Sharebear/README.md

-Titled "Websocket Controller", it is a C++ program that acts as proof of concept for forwarding input given to the program's window to another computer.
+Titled "Websocket Controller", it is a C++ program that acts as a proof of concept for forwarding input (given to the client window) to another computer.

 Built with small messages in mind to keep CPU usage minimal, so it can be used while multi-tasking for long periods.
 Mouse position forwarding is done by scanning by a second thread (mouse movement would cause a ton of events), while mouse clicks/scrolls and keyboard are event-based.

 The one program is used for both client & server (determined at startup).
 Choose to be client or server through console, or start the program with arguments specifying its role.
+The client sends the input to the server & the server locally simulates the input it gets.

 # It can:
 <ul>